-The Central American-Dominican Republic Free Trade Agreement was signed on August 5, 2004.
-CAFTA-DR eliminated tariffs on more than 80% of U.S. exports to six countries.
-These include Costa Rica, the Dominican Republic, Guatemala, Honduras, Nicaragua, and El Salvador.
-By 2019, it increased trade by 104%, from $2.44 billion in January 2005 to $4.97 billion in November 2019.
+The Central American-Dominican Republic Free Trade Agreement (CAFTA-DR) was signed on August 5, 2004.
+CAFTA-DR eliminated tariffs on more than 80% of U.S. exports to six countries: Costa Rica, the Dominican Republic, Guatemala, Honduras, Nicaragua, and El Salvador.
+The agreement increased trade from -$1.2 billion in 2005 to 8.6 billion in 2021.

-The Trans-Pacific Partnership would have been bigger than NAFTA.
+The Trans-Pacific Partnership (TPP) would have been bigger than NAFTA.
 Negotiations concluded on October 4, 2015.
 After becoming president, Donald Trump withdrew from the agreement.
 He promised to replace it with bilateral agreements.
 The TPP was between the United States and 11 other countries bordering the Pacific Ocean.
 It would have removed tariffs and standardized business practices.

 All global trade agreements are multilateral.
 The most successful one is the General Agreement on Trade and Tariffs (GATT).
 Twenty-three countries signed GATT in 1947.
 Its goal was to reduce tariffs and other trade barriers.

 In September 1986, the Uruguay Round began in Punta del Este, Uruguay.
 It centered on extending trade agreements to several new areas.
 These included services and intellectual property.
 It also improved trade in agriculture and textiles.
 The Uruguay Round led to the creation of the World Trade Organization.
 On April 15, 1994, the 123 participating governments signed the agreement creating the WTO in Marrakesh, Morocco.
 The WTO assumed management of future global multilateral negotiations.

 On December 7, 2013, WTO representatives agreed to the so-called Bali package.
 All countries agreed to streamline customs standards and reduce red tape to expedite trade flows.
 Food security is an issue.
 India wants to subsidize food so it could stockpile it to distribute in case of famine.
 Other countries worry that India may dump the cheap food in the global market to gain market share.